 7. Cross the Brooklyn Bridge.
 Walking the Brooklyn Bridge is awesome.
 What’s even more awesome?
 Brooklyn Bridge Park.
-Visit during the kite festival or even embark on a free kayak lesson from the boathouse.
+Visit during the kite festival, or even embark on a free kayak lesson from the boathouse.
 I mean, personally, you couldn’t pay me to get in that water, but maybe you’re more adventurous than I am.

 5. College me would be appalled if I didn’t mention sitting in a TV studio audience.
 In high school (FYI, my 10 year reunion is this year – yikes!), I skipped countless times to do just that.
-The hobby followed me to college, and heck, even present day it’s something I still do (Josh and I most recently sat in on a taping of the Stephen Colbert show).
+The hobby followed me to college, and heck, even present day it’s something I still do (we most recently sat in on a taping of the Stephen Colbert show).
 I mean, I won’t judge if you spent your senior year hanging out with friends in the school cafeteria, but, amongst other things, I was with my girls Britney and Christina.

 Feeling super adventurous?
 How about sleeping on the street to secure a spot for Saturday Night Live?
 Crazy?
 It’s fun, I swear.
 If that’s too much for you, don’t worry.
 Most shows offer standby lines during more reasonable times (not to mention are far less in demand).